How to find the best credit counseling program so you can get out of debt without getting scammed.

 Consumer credit counseling services help overextended credit users eliminate high interest rate credit card debt.
-It’s their mission to help you regain stability.
-Certified credit counselors evaluate your debts, budget and credit.
+It’s their mission to help you regain financial stability.
+Certified credit counselors evaluate your debts, budget, and credit.
 Then they help you identify the best way to get out of debt in your situation.

-If you can’t eliminate debt on your own, they can also help you enroll in a debt management program.
+If you can’t pay off your balances on your own, they can also help you enroll in a debt management program (DMP).
 In this case, the credit counseling agency acts as a go-between for you and your creditors.
 They set up a repayment plan that everyone can agree on.
 Then they negotiate to reduce or eliminate interest charges.

 These services are also called debt counseling and financial counseling.
 The terms are roughly interchangeable.

 There are two types of credit counseling – for-profit and non-profit.
 The difference between the two is how they earn revenue.
 For-profit agencies earn revenue through fees.
 That means their plans tend to be more expensive for the consumer.